Thank you, Dr. Beaulac.

 It was appropriate though, because I think it actually was my difficulty with the language that enabled me to do well.

-I remember after one exam, my profession said that my sentence structure was textbook-perfect.
+I remember after one exam, my professor said that my sentence structure was textbook-perfect.
 It should have been … it came right out of the textbook!
 The only way I could accurately convey a thought was to memorize, word by word, entire passages.

 I have used these examples of my experience as a student at Cheshire to point out that the tools of learning are all around you, and the supply is limitless.
 During your study at Cheshire, you have acquired a great deal of knowledge.